 Water in the carpet doesn't have to be visible for it to cause damage.
 By the time you see water on the surface, the carpet has likely already absorbed quite a bit of moisture.

-As soon as you can get to your wet carpet, turn on whatever fans or heaters are in your home, roll up any rugs within the floor space, get rid of any furniture, and then begin to dry the carpet.
+As soon as you can get to your wet carpet, turn on whatever fans or heaters are in your home, roll up any rugs within the floor space, remove baseboards or trim with water damage, get rid of any furniture, and then begin to dry the carpet.

 If you're unable to access your wet carpet for several hours, it's important that you take steps to reduce the possibility of mold growth in the carpet.